-The regulatory requirements are also discussed with regard the National Water Act and NEMA in Section 3 of this report.
+The regulatory requirements are also discussed with regard the National Water Act and NEMA in Section 4 of this report.
 While the PROTOCOL FOR SPECIALIST ASSESSMENT AND MINIMUM REPORT CONTENT REQUIREMENTS FOR THE ENVIRONMENTAL IMPACTS ON AQUATIC BIODIVERSITY (Government Gazette 43110, 20 March 2020), superseding the Appendix 6 NEMA requirements, was also adhered to.
-This report thus meets the criteria to fulfil a Specialist Verification Assessment Report as the proposed site is located within an area rated as Very High sensitivity by the DFFE Screening Tool (See Screening Verification Statement - Appendix 2).
+This report thus meets the criteria to fulfil a Specialist Verification Assessment Report as the proposed site is located within an area rated as Very High sensitivity by the DFFE Screening Tool due to the presence of See Screening Verification Statement - Appendix 2):